-• For each plot, list all crops reported in D20, including those that were not the main crop.
-Do not list cassava, tea, coffee and fruits, which should not be listed in D20 (they will be dealt with in Module P).
+For each plot, list all crops reported in Module D Question 20, including those that were not the main crop.
+This module is at the plot-crop level so if there were multiple crops listed for a single plot then this will require multiple rows in Module G. For example, if plot R01 in Module D reported hybrid maize and beans then in Module G we will have one line for R01 - hybrid maize and another for R01 - beans.
+Do not list cassava, tea, coffee and fruits, which should not be listed in D20 (they will be dealt with in Module O_2 in Visit 2).